-This process cannot be rolled back.

-Step 1 Using the Web CLI, run the following command to prepare for failover on the source:

-stcli dp vm prepareFailover --vmid <VMID>

-Note You can use the stell dp vm list --brief command to determine the VMID of a protected VM.

-The task ID is returned.

-Step 2 Log into vSphere Web Client Navigator of the primary site and remove the VM from the primary site to unregister the VM.

-Right-click on the virtual machine and select All vCenter Actions > Remove from Inventory.

-- Step 3 Log into HX Connect of the secondary site.
-Select Replication > Remote VMs Tab > protected_vm.
-Click Migrate. - Step 4 After the Migrate task has completed successfully, log into vSphere Web Client of the secondary site and manually register the VM. - a) Log into vSphere Web Client Navigator.
-Select Configuration > Storage. - b) Right-click on the appropriate datastore and click Browse Datastore.

-Navigate to the virtualmachine name.vmx file, right-click on the file and click Add to Inventory.
-Follow the wizard to manually register the VM.
+1 Attention This process cannot be rolled back.
+Step 1 Using the Web CLI, run the following command to prepare for failover on the source: stcli dp v m prepareFailovervmid <vmid></vmid> Note Yo ou can use the stcli dp vm listbrief command to determine the VMID of a protected VM.
+The task ID is returned. tep 2 Log into vSphere Web Client Navigator of the primary site and remove the VM from the primary site to unregister the VM.
+Right-click on the virtual machine and select All vCenter Actions > Remove from Inventory. tep 3 Log into HX Connect of the secondary site.
+Select Replication > Remote VMs Tab > protected_vm .
+Click Migrate . tep 4 After the Migr register the VM ate task has completed successfully, log into vSphere Web Client of the secondary site and manually A . a) Log into v Sphere Web Client Navigator.
+Select Configuration > Storage. b) Right-click c on the appropriate datastore and click Browse Datastore . - o the virtualmachine name .vmx file, right-click on the file and click Add to Inventory .
+Follow the wizard y register the VM.